Weighing the Options of Refinancing

 As you probably know, you'll have some fees and expenses during your the refinance process.
 When you refinance, you are paying for basically the same things you were charged for at the time you obtained your existing mortgage.
 Among these will be settlement costs, an appraisal, lender's title insurance, underwriting expenses, and so on.

 Do the Math

-You might look into paying points to receive a reduced interest rate.
-When you pay (on average) three percent of the mortgage loan amount up front, the savings for the term of the refinanced loan can be significant.
-You may be told that points may be deducted on your income taxes, but since tax regulations are ever-changing, we urge you to speak with a tax professional before depending on this.
+You might look into paying points to get a lower interest rate.
+If you pay (on average) 3% of the mortgage loan amount at the start, the savings for the life of the new loan can be significant.
+We recommend that you consult a tax professional before acting on rumors that these points paid may be deducted on your federal income taxes.

-Another expense that borrowers might take into account is that a lower interest rate will lower the interest amount you will be able to deduct on your taxes.
+Another thing about taxes is that when your interest rate is reduced, of course you will also be lowering the interest amount that you'll be able to deduct on your taxes.
+This is one more expense that some borrowers consider.
 Call us at (334) 285-8850 to help you do the math.

 Most people find that the savings per month quickly outweigh the initial expenses of refinancing.
 We'll work with you to determine what loan program is the right fit for you, looking at your cash on hand, the likelihood of selling your residence in the next few years, and how refinancing can effect your taxes.
 Call us at (334) 285-8850 to get you started.